92VV3M42d3v8/Qubes-Privacy-Doc/README.md

     sudo gedit /usr/local/searx/searx/settings.yml

-   Alter settings as you want like altering Secretkey, default-theme etc. save it and exit.
+   Alter settings as you want like altering Secretkey, default-theme (logicodev dark) etc. save it and exit.